mrcmn/mrcmn.github.io/theory_md/roles-and-profiles-example.md

 </div>

-Now we have a single role that we can assign to a group of servers in the Puppet Enterprise user interface - `role::web_server`
+Now we have a single role that we can assign to a group of servers in the Puppet Enterprise user interface - `role::web_server`.

 # Applying configuration<a href="#applying-configuration" aria-hidden="true"></a>

-Once you’ve pushed your changes to your control repo, it should be available on the Puppet server within a few seconds.
-This will happen automatically if the Puppet server is set to sync with source control each time there’s a commit to the control repo, Alternatively, you’ll need to run `puppet-code deploy --all --wait` directly on the Puppet server to pull the newest version of the control repo.
+Once you’ve pushed your changes to your Control Repo, it should be available on the Puppet Server within a few seconds.
+This will happen automatically if the Puppet Server is set to sync with source control each time there’s a commit to the control repo, alternatively, you’ll need to run `puppet-code deploy --all --wait` directly on the Puppet Server to pull the newest version of the Control Repo.

 You can then navigate to **Node groups** and click on your target node group.
 Navigate to the **Classes** tab.

 Type the name of the class under **Add new class**, choose your role (`role::web_server`) and then click **Add class** then **Commit 1 change**.

-If your class doesn’t appear, you may need to click **Refresh** to pick up the latest class definitions.
+> If your class doesn’t appear, you may need to click **Refresh** to pick up the latest class definitions.

 From your node group, in the top right corner, click **Run > Puppet** then **Run job**.